robotology-legacy/codyco-superbuild/README.md

 More info at http://codyco.eu/

-**The CoDyCo software is currently under migration from version 0.1 (contained in the `master` branch) to version 0.2 (in the `new_wbi_ID` branch).
-Please check that you are executing the superbuild from the branch that you are interested in.**

 Code documentation automatically generated: http://wiki.icub.org/codyco/dox/html/index.html

 This is a meta repository (so-called "superbuild") that uses [YCM](https://github.com/robotology/ycm) to compile CoDyCo software.